rasha-hantash/payments/README.md

 # TODO for today
-- complete readme
-    - write out picture of architecture, justification for logging,
-- make sure context is passed from gateway to
+- (yes)make sure context is passed from gateway to
 - (yes) add appropriate history trigger and custom_id trigger
 - (yes) add logging
 - make sure tests pass and write go tests
 - add in bench mark tests
+- complete readme: write out picture of architecture, justification for logging,
+- look at to do
 - extra: add middleware to gateway to check for authentication
 - extra: add rate limiter
 - extra: add health monitor
 - extra: add a pr branch for how to do an ach transaction with a 3p like moov
-- run go fmt
 - https://dev.to/stripe/designing-apis-for-humans-object-ids-3o5a
 - https://medium.com/@RobertKhou/double-entry-accounting-in-a-relational-database-2b7838a5d7f8
 - https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html